ALive-research/Slicer-Liver/Docs/architecture/ui-stage-2-anatomy-definition.md

 └────────────────────────────────────────────────────────────────────┘
 ```

-(The Hepatic vein card mirrors Portal vein structurally; collapsed
+(All four cards are shown above.
+The Hepatic vein card mirrors Portal vein structurally — same tool chain, same refinement affordance — but is dispatched on a different SCT target.)
-in the sketch for brevity.)

 ## Behaviour notes